AhmedEid2504/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ug+x adds execute permission to user and group o+r gives read permission to all together ug+x,o+r chmod ugo+x gives execute permission to all
+chmod ug+x adds execute permission to user and group o+r gives read permission to all together ug+x,o+r chmod ugo+x gives execute permission to all chmod 007 gives all permissions to other users but zero to owner and group